-Protecting your hearing aids in the waterProtecting Your Hearing Aids in the Water
+Protecting your hearing aids in the waterProtecting your hearing aids: Waterproof covers for swimming

 There’s really no way around it.
 Unless you opt for a completely waterproof hearing aid, you’ll have to remember to remove yours before jumping in the pool this summer.
 Moisture is one of major reasons hearing aids are returned for repair.